marchage/DatasetCutter/README.md

   - Quit Server: gracefully shuts down the server and closes the app
 - The window displays the exact URL (port may differ if 8000 is in use).
 - The launcher prefers `~/DatasetCutter/bin/ffmpeg` when present.
+- Release builds bundle ffmpeg v8 for both arm64 and x86_64 and pick the right one at runtime.

 ### Bundling ffmpeg into the .app (optional)

-If you want a single .app that runs without any system ffmpeg, you can bundle a binary into the app:
+If you build locally and want the .app to run without system ffmpeg, bundle binaries like so:

 1) Place a platform-appropriate ffmpeg binary at: